itpartnersillinois/.github/pages/CICD_Function_GithubActions.md

-# Creating CI/CD for Function Apps using Github Actions
+# Creating CI/CD for Function Apps using GitHub Actions

 1. In your Azure Function App, download a Publish Profile
 2. In your GitHub project --> Settings --> Secrets, add the following secret